Burger King franchises: Central and Eastern Europe

 AmRest Holdings (WSE: EAT) is an international fast-food and casual dining restaurant operator.
-The company is primarily based in Wrocław and operates in Poland, Czech Republic, Hungary, Russia, Bulgaria, Romania, Serbia, Croatia, Spain, France and the United States.
+The company is primarily based in Wrocław and operates in Poland, the Czech Republic, Hungary, Russia, Bulgaria, Romania, Serbia, Croatia, Spain, France and the United States.
 In 2007, AmRest received its license to operate Burger Kings in Poland through BK's Burger King Europe GmbH holding unit.
 The new license was part of Burger King's plan to expand its presence in existing European markets while opening new ones.
 AmRest expected to open several new locations in Poland over a five-year period.
 By February 2012, the company was considering using its foothold in India through its La Tagliatella Italian food chain to bring the Burger King brand to that country.
 At the time, BK had failed to establish itself with in India at least twice.
 As of December 2012, AmRest operates 37 Burger King locations in three countries.

+in early 2022, Burger King terminated it's franchising contract with AmRest, which means no new Burger King would open in Central and Eastern Europe.